rnd7/rndmsc/README.md

 # Goldsource rndmsc
-Just some more or less random music.
+More or less random pure js music.

 ## Run
 Open index.html in your browser or navigate to [rndmsc](https://rnd7.github.io/rndmsc/)